-Gwen Stefani Shows Off Stems In Teeny Mini Skirt On Date Night With Blake Shelton
+Gwen Stefani Shows Off Stems In Teeny Miniskirt On Date Night With Blake Shelton

 — Cat ????✨ (@GxCat26) April 15, 2019

-And just last week, The Inquisitr shared that Shelton and Stefani made headlines for not so great reasons.
-At the 2019 ACM Awards, Blake’s ex-wife, Miranda Lambert appeared to throw some shade at the couple who attended the event together.
-Multiple outlets reported that as Lambert took the stage to sing some of her hits including “Kerosene,” “Gunpowder and Lead,” “Mama’s Broken Heart,” “White Liar,” and “Little Red Wagon,” she let out a diss in her ex’s direction.
+And just last week, The Inquisitr shared that Shelton and Stefani made headlines for not-so-great reasons.
+At the 2019 ACM Awards, Blake’s ex-wife, Miranda Lambert, appeared to throw some shade at the couple who attended the event together.
+Multiple outlets reported that as Lambert took the stage to sing some of her hits, including “Kerosene,” “Gunpowder and Lead,” “Mama’s Broken Heart,” “White Liar,” and “Little Red Wagon,” she let out a diss in her ex’s direction.
+In the past, Lambert had also changed some lyrics to her hit songs as yet another subtle diss to Blake Shelton.

-In the past, Lambert has also changed some lyrics to her hit songs as yet another subtle diss to Blake Shelton.
-But despite the drama, Blake and Gwen still appear to be going strong in their relationship but that doesn’t mean that they will be headed down the aisle anytime soon.
+Despite the drama, Blake and Gwen still appear to be going strong in their relationship, but that doesn’t mean that they will be headed down the aisle anytime soon.

-As The Inquisitr reported, a source dished to Us Weekly that Stefani and Shelton are waiting to make things official since Gwen just started the process of having her marriage to ex Gavin Rossdale anulled by the Catholic Church.
+As The Inquisitr reported, a source dished to Us Weekly that Stefani and Shelton are waiting to make things official since Gwen just started the process of having her marriage to ex-husband Gavin Rossdale annulled by the Catholic Church.
 If she doesn’t do this, her marriage to Blake would not be recognized by the Catholic Church.

 “Gwen’s religion has always been extremely important to her, and Blake is completely supportive of this,” the source shared.